 What actions indirectly "offset a reduction of net tax revenue...or delays the imposition of any tax or tax increase"?
 "Indirect" is a broad term, with "direct and indirect" together encompassing all.
 See, e.g., Babbitt v.
 Sweet Home Chapter of Communities for a Greater Oregon, 515 U.S. 687, 704 (1995) ("Congress intended 'take' to apply broadly to cover indirect as well as purposeful actions...in the broadest possible manner to include every conceivable way in which a person can take or attempt to take....") (cleaned up); National Ass'n of Greeting Card Publishers v.
-U.S. Postal Service, 462 U.S. 810, 827 (1983) ("[A]II costs of the Postal Service, both 'direct' and 'indirect'."); BLACK'S LAW DICTIONARY, 10TH ED.
+U.S. Postal Service, 462 U.S. 810, 827 (1983) ("[A]ll costs of the Postal Service, both 'direct' and 'indirect'."); BLACK'S LAW DICTIONARY, 10TH ED.
 2014 at 423 ("Indirect cost: A cost that is not specific to the production of a particular good or service but that arises from production activity in general, such as overhead allocations for general and administrative activities."); TheLaw.com Dictionary, Indirect, https://dictionary.thelaw.com/indirect/ ("A term almost always used in law in opposition to 'direct' though not the only antithesis of the latter word....").

 Money is inherently fungible, especially funds in state budgets.
 States estimate their revenues and expenses and general funds from all sources are used to support all programs, and the allocation of expenses to particular sources is mainly a post-hoc accounting exercise.
 See, e.g., New York v.
-U.S. Department of Education,

-903 F.2d 930, 934 (2nd Cir.
+U.S. Department of Education, 903 F.2d 930, 934 (2nd Cir.
 1990) ("Considering this budget process and the fungible nature of money in general, it would be unreasonable to require the Secretary to identify a particular source of funds that would have supported Promotional Gates in the absence of the supplemental Chapter 1 appropriation.").
 The proliferation of "maintenance of effort" conditions on federal funds recognizes this fact, setting minimum funding obligations to police the instinct to use new funds for current activities and thereby free up existing funds for other purposes.
-See, e.g., United States v.
-Sabri, 326 F.3d 937, 951 (8th Cir.
-2003) ("[M]oney is fungible and that federal funds are often comingled with funds from other sources."); cf. Knox v.
+See, e.g., Audette v.
+Sullivan, 19 F.3d 254, 256 (6th Cir.
+1994) ("In passing the maintenance-of-effort provision, Congress intended to establish a minimum below which AFDC benefits would not fall."); cf. Knox v.
 Service Employees Intern.
 Union, Local 1000, 567 U.S. 298, 334-35 (2012) (Breyer, J., dissenting), citing Retail Clerks v.
 Schermerhorn, 373 U.S. 746, 753 (1963) ("In any event, we have made clear in other cases that money is fungible.
 Whether a particular expenditure was funded by regular dues or the special assessment is 'of bookkeeping significance only rather than a matter of real substance."").